Azure-Samples/azure-intelligent-edge-patterns/edge-ai-void-detection/edgedevice/azure-stack.md

 1. Change the **End** date to a future date and click **Generate SAS and connection string**
 1. From the results, save the **Connection String** value, you will use it later.

+## Add a device to the the IoT Hub
+1. Open the settings for the IoT Hub in the Azure Portal
+1. Under **Automatic Device Management**, select **IoT Edge**
+1. Add an IoT Edge Device, give the device a meaninful Device ID
+1. Copy the **Primary Connection String**

 ## Prepare the IoT Edge VM

 1. Make a note of the virtual machine's IP address.
 1. Create a folder on the IoT Edge VM for images from the camera.
+1. Edit the **/etc/iotedge/config.yaml** file, under provisioning, set the device_connection_string to the **Primary Connection String** from the last section
+1. Save the file
+1. Restart the iotedge daemon, type:  `sudo systemctl restart iotedge`

 ## Get the Code